compare

 A.

 Aside from the Student Advisors, we offer independent assessment feedback via Studiosity.
 Studiosity is an online tutoring service that offers constructive essay feedback in less than 24 hours.
 Submit your draft essay or report to get expert feedback on academic writing, structure, flow and use of research.
-If you’re enrolled in a VET course you will access assessment support in Canvas – your online learning environment.
-A dynamic live chat means you can find out who else is online at the same time as you and ask other students questions.
+Canvas also offers a dynamic live chat means you can find out who else is online at the same time as you and ask other students questions.
 There is also a discussion board where you can post questions that will be answered by a pool of industry trained teachers, waiting to help you.

 A.